jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 ### Credits

-Some of the implementation patterns (that used MediatR) were inspired by content and recomendations created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)
+Some of the implementation patterns (that used MediatR) were inspired by content and recommendations created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)